Posted with permission from an email sent to Sober Courage by Robert

 But once again, I saw it as a college dorm, and not a big deal, no problem, just living the college life.
 But things were staidly piling up.

-Stay tuned for Part 2 of The Hardest Thing I’ve Ever Done!
+Check out Part 2 of The Hardest Thing I’ve Ever Done!
 Click the Follow Sober Courage button to get new post alerts!

 If you, or anyone you know, is struggling with Alcohol Use Disorder (AUD)*, please check out the Sober Courage menu at the top of this page for an extensive list of support groups and recovery related articles.